cocart-headless/cocart-example-package/README.md

 <br>

-This is an example feature plugin package for [CoCart Pro](https://cocart.xyz/pro/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart).
-It is setup so that it can be installed standalone as a WordPress plugin, or included into CoCart Pro as a Composer Package.
+This is an example feature plugin package for [CoCart](https://cocart.xyz/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart).
+It is setup so that it can be installed as a standalone WordPress plugin, or included into CoCart as a Composer Package.

 ## Main directories and files